itx-informationssysteme/jobapplications/Documentation/Introduction/Index.rst

 	* **fully fledged application form** with standard fields like name, email, phone, address as well as optional fields like "Salary Expectation", "Earliest Date of Joining" and a "Message" field.
 	* supports pdf file uploads
-	* have a four single file upload fields or one multi file upload field
+	* have four single file upload fields or one multi file upload field
 	* privacy agreement checkbox, which links to your privacy agreement page
 	* forward the applicant to a success page with a customized message which again supports placeholders for the applicants name